-L6305W: Image does not have an entry point.
+L6305W Image does not have an entry point.
 (Not specified or not set due to multiple choices.)

 The entry point for the ELF image was either not specified, or was not set because there was more than one section with an entry point linked-in.
-You must specify the single, unique entry point with the linker option --entry, e.g. --entry 0x0 or --entry <label> is typical for an embedded system.
+You must use linker option --entry to specify the single, unique entry, for example:

+--entry 0x0

+--entry <label>

+The label form is typical for an embedded system.